Living with pancreatic cancer

 Everyone reacts in their own way.
 Sometimes it's hard to take in the fact that you have cancer at all.
 You need to do what’s right for you to help you cope.

-There is no set way of handling your news, but experiencing different feelings is a natural part of coming to terms with having cancer.
-All these sorts of feelings are likely to come and go, some may even come up when you are not expecting it.
+There is no right way to handle the news.
+And experiencing different feelings is a natural part of coming to terms with your diagnosis.
+These feelings are likely to come and go.
+Some may even come up when you are not expecting them.

 Helping yourself